npon97/binauralsensoryaugmentation/README.md

 For a complete bash history of the setup, see HISTORY.txt. **Note:** *Most of the* *commands in HISTORY.txt are redundant but could be a useful reference for anyone* *who may be confused.*

+### Sensor Mount
+The sensor mount STL can be sound in SENSOR_MOUNT.stl and should be printed with TPU so that the underside of the mount will wrap around the headset for rigidity.

 ### Setup of I2C interface
 The project was built on a Raspberry Pi 3 B+ with Raspbian OS (and Raspbian Lite OS) and I2C functionality enabled.
 To enable I2C functionality, first type